mgifford/open-source-contracting/GoC-TBS-Examples.md

 ###What clauses have been used in contracts for free/libre/open works?###

+Under a CC-by licensing (CC-by 3.0 or a later version) to the Government of Canada's Treasury Board of Canada Secretariat.

 DISCLAIMER: The following clauses have been used in contracts issued by TBS for authoring free/libre/open work.
 The goal with the text below is to ensure that both the contractor and the Government of Canada are cleared to